 Evolving Guidance – Subject to Change

-The purpose of this protocol is to identify procedures so that the MBL community can address confirmed or suspected cases of COVID-19 as operations on campus resume.
+The purpose of this protocol is to identify procedures so that the MBL community can address confirmed or suspected cases of COVID-19 .
+These procedures are based on the most recent CDC guidance (July 2023).

 This protocol applies to all full or part-time employees, students, visiting faculty and researchers, interns, and visitors, approved to be on campus who have (any of the following):